Does Chicken Cause Inflammation: Inflammatory Food List

-Inflammatory vegetable oils include soy, corn, safflower, sunflower, canola and peanut oil.
+Inflammatory vegetable oil include soy, corn, safflower, sunflower, canola and peanut oil.

-Why are vegetable oils considered inflammatory foods?
+Why is vegetable oil considered inflammatory in your diet?
 They’re high in omega-6 fatty acids.

 While your body needs some omega-6s, we get too much of them because they are in everything.
-Excess omega-6s causes inflammation in our cells (7).
+Excess omega-6s causes damage in our cells (5).

 You need to prioritize omega-3s in order to improve your omega-3 to omega-6 ratio.

-This is because vegetable oils are cheap filler ingredients used in processed foods.
-Why are they so cheap?
+This is because they are cheap fillers used in processed things Why are they so cheap?

-The crops that go into these inflammatory oils rely on government subsidies and are produced in massive monocrop farm operations.
+The crops that go into inflammatory oil rely on government subsidies and are produced in massive monocrop farm operations.

 Please read your ingredient labels.
-So many seemingly healthy foods are laced with vegetable oils.
+So many seemingly healthy things are laced with them.

 The worst culprits are salad dressings, sauces and vegan meat substitutes.